liya28/AIOStuBu/README.md

 [CalendarFX Entry class recurrence pattern rules](https://dlsc-software-consulting-gmbh.github.io/CalendarFX/#_entry).

 ### Why Not RFC 5545?
-While RFC 2445 serves as the foundation for AIOStubu's calendar entry model class, it is important and fair to note that it has been superseded by [RFC 5545](https://www.rfc-editor.org/rfc/rfc5545), which refines and expands upon its predecessor's specifications.
+While RFC 2445 serves as the foundation for AIOStuBu's calendar entry model class, it is important and fair to note that it has been superseded by [RFC 5545](https://www.rfc-editor.org/rfc/rfc5545), which refines and expands upon its predecessor's specifications.